Postcode area: PE36.

 The Quick Verdict

-Old Hunstanton commands higher prices – it’s a separate village to the north with a more exclusive character, golf course, and larger properties.
-Expect to pay £350,000-£600,000+ there.
+Old Hunstanton commands higher prices, it’s a separate village to the north with a more exclusive character, golf course, and larger properties.
+Expect to pay £350,000 to £600,000+ there.
 The caravan and holiday park sector is significant, which creates seasonal employment but also affects the feel of some areas.

 For investors, Hunstanton has potential as a holiday let location, though yields are lower than the North Norfolk coast hotspots.
 The second-home issue is less pronounced here than in Wells or Burnham Market, which keeps the year-round community more intact.